|

 them as they appear.
 If repair is executed with the skill and caring of

 traditional craft knowledge, even wooden buildings can live for a very long time.
-The Fairbanks house (right) built in 1642 and thought to be the oldest in North America, is just 28 years shy of four hundred years and still going strong.
+The Fairbanks house (right, above) was built in 1642 and is thought to be the oldest in North America - today just 28 years shy of four hundred years and still going strong.
 The de Gannes house in Nova

-Scotia (below) has been continuously inhabited and maintained since 1708.
+Scotia (photo below) has been continuously inhabited and maintained since 1708.

 |